 About Brisbane Metro

-|March 2018||Brisbane Metro added to national Infrastructure Priority List|
+|March 2018||Brisbane Metro added to the Infrastructure Australia Priority List|

 |May 2018||$300 million Australian Government commitment|

 |June 2018||Project construction fully funded|